Final Fantasy XIV: A Realm Reborn for Mac was released on June 23, along with the game’s first major expansion, Heavensward.

 Final Fantasy 14 is a Wine-wrapped version of the Windows PC version.
 This often means lesser performance than native ports, but a properly made Wine-wrapper can be reliable and fast.
 That is unfortunately not the case here.

-There’s a chance that Transgaming will eventually improve it, but don’t hold your breath, and specially don’t waste your money on a buggy port just yet.
+There’s a chance that Transgaming will eventually improve it, but don’t hold your breath, and especially don’t waste your money on a buggy port just yet.
 It’s my duty to insist on this.

-Heavensward was released by developer Square Enix on June 23, on PC, PS3, PS4 and Mac.
+Heavensward was released by developer Square Enix on June 23, on PC, PS3, PS4, and MacOS.

 Real Reborn was also known as Version 2.0, and now Yoshida’s team is taking things further with Heavensward, the game’s first Expansion.